RitvikN18/RitvikN18/README.md

 <h2 align='center'>Hello 👋!
-I am Ritvik Nimmagadda.
-I'm currently working as an AI Software Engineer Intern at The Cigna Group</h2>
+I am Ritvik.
+I'm currently working as an AI Software Engineer at The Cigna Group</h2>

 <p align = 'center'>
   I'm a passionate computer scientist with a diverse background in various cutting-edge technologies.
 Here's a glimpse into my journey: